Search This Blog

 rotation applied by fingers if any

-arm bending at elbow
+arm bending at the elbow

 added muscular acceleration from the arm